 - EU and EEA citizens may remain in the country for up to three months without a registration certificate; those looking for employment may reside for up to six months without this document;

-- Non-EU/EEA or Switzerland citizens: they must apply for a residence and work permit in the country of origin; the application is submitted with the Danish Embassy or Consulate General and our immigration lawyer in Denmark can provide more details on the process.
+- Non-EU/EEA or Swiss citizens: they must apply for a residence and work permit in the country of origin; the application is submitted with the Danish Embassy or Consulate General and our immigration lawyer in Denmark can provide more details on the process.

 For foreign nationals who come to the country before they have secured a job, Work in Denmark is a platform that offers information about vacancies and companies as well as upcoming job fairs.